 3. Enter a Name for the grade item.
 This should be the same name as the assessment and the rubric.
 For example, “Assessment 1 - Case Study”.

-6. Enter a Description of the grade item, by clicking on Show Description (optional).
+6. Enter a Description of the grade item within the space provided.

-7. Write the Description in description space.
-If you want to make the description available to students, you have to select Allow users to view grade item description.
+7. If you want to make the description available to students, you have to select Allow users to view grade item description.